MarkEmery/writerDeck-mouse-to-keyboard-daemon/README.md

 Bus 002 Device 001: ID 1d6b:0002 Linux Foundation 2.0 root hub
 Bus 004 Device 001: ID 1d6b:0001 Linux Foundation 1.1 root hub
 Bus 001 Device 001: ID 1d6b:0002 Linux Foundation 2.0 root hub
-Bus 003 Device 002: ID 30fa:0300  USB Optical Mouse
+Bus 003 Device 002: ID 30fa:0300  USB Optical Mouse  <<<<<<<<<<<<<
 Bus 003 Device 001: ID 1d6b:0001 Linux Foundation 1.1 root hub
 ```
-With the device ID, we can have the startup script find the Event Handler.
-Sadly this can change from reboot to reboot!
+Sadly the event handler number for any given device can change from reboot to reboot, so we need the startup script to find it.
+To see this for yourself, run the following after each reboot.
+(Change 30fa:0300 to your unique Device ID)

 ```
 root@writerdeck:~/writerDeck-mouse-to-keyboard-daemon# cat /proc/bus/input/devices | egrep -B 3 -A 3 -i 30fa:0300